-In order to evaluate the participant’s progress in the treatment program, clinicians analyzed data both qualitatively and quantitatively.
-Participant progress and goals were tracked daily by the RBTs and were reviewed with the BCBA and SLP on a weekly basis through direct observation, supervision, and team meetings.
-The SLP administered standardized assessments and diagnostic assessment tools pre- and post-intervention with the anticipation that we might see improvements on standardized assessments following treatment.
-Computations of effect sizes were used for standardized assessments in order to understand the effect of the intervention over and above what would be considered typical progression or development.
+In order to evaluate the participant’s progress in the treatment program, clinicians analyzed both qualitative and quantitative data.
+Participant progress and goals were tracked daily by the RBTs and these qualitative observations were reviewed with the BCBA and SLP on a weekly basis through direct observation, supervision, and team meetings.
+In addition, the SLP administered standardized assessments and diagnostic assessments pre- and post-intervention to enable computations of effect sizes to calculate the impact of the intervention over and above what would be considered typical progression or development.
 Effect sizes were computed by subtracting the pre-treatment scores from the post-treatment scores divided by the standard deviation of 15.
-Cohen’s54 descriptive rankings of effect sizes were used, whereas .2 demonstrated a small effect, .5 demonstrated a moderate effect, and above .8 demonstrated a large effect.
-We used visual analysis and graphs to examine progress and improvement for measures that did not allow for computations of effect sizes.
+Cohen’s54 descriptive rankings of effect sizes were used, where 0.2 demonstrated a small effect, 0.5 demonstrated a moderate effect, and above 0.8 demonstrated a large effect.
+We used visual analyses and graphs to examine progress and improvement for measures that did not allow for computations of effect sizes.

-Functional Language Skills
+Research Question 1: Functional Language Skills

 The first research question asked whether direct instruction using the BICA approach on specific activity-based language skills would improve functional language ability in the participant.
 The participant had identified challenges in the following areas that were directly targeted in treatment: describing a picture scene (see-say task), writing a sentence about a picture scene (see-write task), writing down a date (hear-write task), writing down a phone number (a hear-write task), telling time (see-say task), labeling printed numbers and prices (see-say tasks), using pronouns (see-say task) and labeling family member relationships (hear-say intraverbal).
-The participant’s progress was evaluated by taking baseline data prior to intervention and running the same procedure at the end of treatment.
-For example, Claire struggled to construct and transcribe a grammatically correct sentence.
-Prior to beginning intervention, 10 pictures of world events (from a newspaper) were shown to Claire and scored on her ability to write a sentence using subject, verb, object, and function words in the correct order (eg, “The Queen is waving to the crowd”).
-Claire was given a full score if she accurately constructed the sentence (either tact or transcription) using the subject, verb, object format with correct grammar; she was provided half a point if she included at least 2 of the 3 pieces of information.
+The participant’s progress was evaluated by comparing baseline data to data at the end of treatment.
+For example, prior to treatment Claire struggled to construct and transcribe a grammatically correct sentence when shown 10 pictures of world events and asked to write a sentence about them using subject, verb, object, and function words in the correct order (for example, “The Queen is waving to the crowd”).
+Claire was given a full score if she accurately constructed the sentence (either tact or transcription) using the subject, verb, object format with correct grammar; she scored half a point if she included at least two of the three pieces of information.
 Claire scored 5% at baseline and 100% post-treatment.
 Figure 2 provides more information on the baseline and post-test data for functional language skills targeted.

 It was also hypothesized that these functional language programs would also generate positive change on the diagnostic assessment tools.
 Claire demonstrated gains across domains on the Mt.
 Wilga High-Level Language Test.50 Individual elements of the assessment also showed improvement, even on aspects not specifically targeted for intervention (see Figure 3).
 On the aphasia domain of the Assessment for Living with Aphasia,51 a self-reported measure of communication skills (talking, understanding, reading, writing, and aphasia overall), Claire’s score increased from 58% (11.5/20) pre-intervention to 78% (15.5/20) post-intervention.
-Claire reported improvements across all domains with the exception of understanding language; this was attributed to her being more aware of what she did not understand after treatment targeting comprehension strategies.
+Claire reported improvements across all domains with the exception of understanding language which was attributed to her being more aware of what she did not understand after treatment targeting comprehension strategies.